MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

   /// After the API is called, the profile will be marked for deletion.
 The
   /// local profile's directory will be deleted at browser process exit.
 If it
   /// fails to delete, because something else is holding the files open,
-  /// WebView2 will try to delete again during all future at next browser
+  /// WebView2 will try to delete the profile at all future browser process
-  /// process starts until successful.
+  /// starts until successful.
   /// The corresponding CoreWebView2s will be closed and the
   /// CoreWebView2Profile.Deleted event will be raised.
 See
   /// `CoreWebView2Profile.Deleted` for more information.
   /// If you try to create a new profile with the same name as an existing
   /// profile that has been marked as deleted but hasn't yet been deleted,
-  /// profile creation will fail with HRESULT_FROM_WIN32(ERROR_INVALID_STATE).
+  /// profile creation will fail with HRESULT_FROM_WIN32(ERROR_DELETE_PENDING).
   HRESULT Delete();

   /// Add an event handler for the `Deleted` event.
 The `Deleted` event is
   /// raised when the profile is marked for deletion.
 When this event is
-  /// raised, the CoreWebView2Profile and its corresponding CoreWebView2s are
+  /// raised, the CoreWebView2Profile and its corresponding CoreWebView2s have
-  /// closed, and cannot be used anymore.
+  /// been closed, and cannot be used anymore.
   HRESULT add_Deleted(
       [in] ICoreWebView2StagingProfileDeletedEventHandler* eventHandler,
       [out] EventRegistrationToken* token);